galacticpuzzlehunt/gph-site/DEPLOY.md

 ## PythonAnywhere

-This is completely free and overall pretty beginner-friendly, but if you do know your way around computers you might have a bit more trouble.
+PythonAnywhere is a Python hosting service that has a reasonably powerful free tier, and is overall pretty beginner-friendly, but if you do know your way around computers you might have a bit more trouble.
 (For example, being able to SSH from your own computer appears to be a paid feature.)
-It's mostly cribbed from:
+The instructions below are mostly cribbed from:

 - [Deploying an existing Django project on PythonAnywhere](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject)
 - [How to setup static files in Django](https://help.pythonanywhere.com/pages/DjangoStaticFiles)